davidlidebrandt/milestone-project-2/README.md

 * A dropdown menu where the user can set the level of the game, which changes the amount of time there is to find a pair of cards.

-* A modal with local highscores which saves data to the Web Storage API.
+* A modal with local high scores which saves data to the Web Storage API.

 * A modal that displays a leader board of all users that submitted their scores which connects to the Firebase Firestore database.